-- 1. Does the entity have current written policies and procedures for all areas of 340B compliance? - 2.
-Do the policies and procedures address the following areas? - a.
-Entity's 340B program eligibility requirements? - b.
+1. Does the entity have current written policies and procedures for all areas of 340B compliance, including all child site locations?

+2. Do the policies and procedures address the following areas:

+- a.
+Entity's 340B program eligibility requirements (patient, prescriber, location)? - b.
 Auditable records demonstrating compliance with all 340B requirements? - c.
 Internal controls in place to demonstrate ongoing compliance with all 340B requirements? - d.
 Inclusion of 340B compliance in the annual internal audit/compliance plan? - e.
 Contract Pharmacy Service Agreements compliance with the twelve (12) contract pharmacy essential compliance elements as defined by the Health Resources and Services Administration (HRSA)? - f.
 Specific 340B program compliance duties, training, and development of responsible staff? - g.
 340B enrollment, recertification, and change request process? - h.
 340B procurement, inventory management, and dispensing? - i.
 340B compliance monitoring and reporting processes? - 3.
 At a minimum, have employees in the following areas been educated regarding 340B compliance: pharmacy, billing, information technology, finance, reimbursement, nursing, compliance, and medical records? - 4.
-Has the entity's 340B Compliance been audited internally (i.e. corporate compliance or internal audit)?
-Does the scope of any audit(s) include contract pharmacy arrangements? - 5.
+Has the entity's 340B compliance been audited internally (i.e., corporate compliance or internal audit)?
+Does the scope of any audit(s) include Contract Pharmacy arrangements? - 5.
 For any internal audits conducted, were action plans developed for any issues identified, and were the action plans implemented in a timely manner? - 6.
 For significant findings identified, was HRSA notified along with the entity's corrective action plan? - 7.
-Is the entity prepared to annually attest to the following essential 340B Program compliance requirements? - a.
+Is the entity prepared to annually attest to the following essential 340B program compliance requirements? - a.
 Office of Pharmacy Affairs (OPA) Database entry is complete, accurate, and correct? - b.
 Entity meets 340B eligibility requirements? - c.
 Entity maintains auditable records? - d.
 Systems/controls are in place to ensure compliance? - e.
 All contract pharmacy arrangements are in compliance and entity has obtained sufficient information to confirm compliance? - f.
 Entity has contacted the OPA for any breach identified? - g.
 Entity acknowledges possibility of payment to manufacturers for failure to notify the OPA in a timely fashion?

-- 8. Has the entity practiced obtaining data to support 340B compliance in the event of HRSA or manufacturer audit? - a.
+8. Has the entity practiced obtaining data to support 340B compliance in the event of an HRSA or manufacturer audit?

+- a.
 Cost reports and any amendments? - b.
 Provider NPI listing and contractual arrangements? - c.
-Dispensing records? - d.
-Purchasing records (GPO, WAC and 340B)? - e.
+Dispensing records at the specific patient/drug level? - d.
+Purchasing records (GPO, WAC, and 340B)? - e.
 Flow charts of all 340B processes including a listing of all information systems? - f.
 List of providers eligible to write 340B prescriptions (includes employed and contracted physicians)? - g.
-Ability to identify any providers that could have had the ability to write 340B prescriptions during their time under audit (i.e. medical staff, rotating physicians, physicians who are part of a group contract such as emergency department coverage)? - h.
+Ability to identify any providers that could have had the ability to write 340B prescriptions during the audit time frame (i.e., medical staff, rotating physicians, physicians who are part of a group contract such as emergency department coverage)? - h.
 List of contract pharmacies utilized and current contracts?